Christopher Lambert

 Young Christopher Lambert

-His refuge was found in the comics of the adventurer Corto Maltese and the reporter Tintin: "They gave me the strength to survive my childhood.
-Their adventures, imagination, and ceaseless optimism captivated and inspired me."
-Nevertheless, Sergio Leone's film "Once Upon a Time in the West" played a pivotal role in Lambert's destiny:
+He found refuge in comics featuring adventurer Corto Maltese and reporter Tintin: "They gave me the strength to survive my childhood.
+Their adventures, imagination, and endless optimism captivated and inspired me."
+But Sergio Leone's film "Once Upon a Time in the West" played a crucial role in Lambert's destiny:

 I first watched it in my childhood and have revisited it regularly since then.
-For me, it was this film that truly embodied cinema.
-Had it not been for Sergio Leone, I might not have become an actor.
-I might have ended up as a diplomat or musician...
-But back when we lived in Geneva, my parents and I used to stage scenes from plays we had seen in the theatre.
+For me, this film was what cinema was all about.
+If it wasn't for Sergio Leone, I might never have become an actor.
+I might have become a diplomat or musician instead...
+But when we lived in Geneva, my parents and I would act out scenes from plays we'd seen at the theater.
 We all enjoyed it, and by the age of twelve, I was already performing in school plays.

-However, Lambert did not immediately embark on his acting career.
-At the age of sixteen, his family relocated to Paris.
-There, the young man completed his education, served a year in the French army at his father's insistence, and then secured a job at the London Stock Exchange - again, on his parents' advice, who could not take his dreams of acting seriously.
+But Lambert didn't immediately pursue acting.
+When he was sixteen, his family moved to Paris.
+There, he finished his education, served a year in the French army at his father's insistence, then landed a job at the London Stock Exchange—again following his parents' advice, since they couldn't take his acting dreams seriously.

-Nevertheless, he lasted just six months before he returned to Paris, took up a job in a friend's shop, and began studying acting at a drama academy.
-His time there, however, was short-lived.
-The instructors claimed it was due to his "lack of genuine commitment to the craft."
+But he lasted just six months before returning to Paris, taking a job in a friend's shop, and starting acting classes at a drama academy.
+His time there was short-lived, though.
+The instructors said it was because of his "lack of genuine commitment to the craft."

 First role of Christopher Lambert (Ciao, les mecs, 1979)

-In 1979, he made a brief appearance in the film "Ciao, les mecs" and promptly secured minor roles in the French drama "Asphalte" and the action film "Le Bar du téléphone."
-Following these ventures, Lambert plunged headlong into the realm of cinema.
+In 1979, he made a brief appearance in "Ciao, les mecs" and quickly landed minor roles in the French drama "Asphalte" and action film "Le Bar du téléphone."
+After these projects, Lambert dove headfirst into the world of cinema.

 Acting Career

-Fortune knocked at Christopher's door when English director Hugh Hudson offered him the lead role in the adaptation of Edgar Rice Burroughs' novel, "Greystoke: The Legend of Tarzan, Lord of the Apes."
+Christopher's big break came when English director Hugh Hudson offered him the lead role in the adaptation of Edgar Rice Burroughs' novel, "Greystoke: The Legend of Tarzan, Lord of the Apes."
 His co-star in this feature was none other than Andie MacDowell.

 Christopher Lambert As Tarzan